 NO youth-to-youth permits are allowed for cup competitions, including the LISA Cup.

-Any opening round match not played becomes the responsibility of the two teams involved to make sure it is played prior to Round 2.
+Any LISA Cup match not played as scheduled on November 17/18 becomes the responsibility of the two teams involved to make sure it is played prior to their semi-finals (January 19/20).
+However, if LISA decides to re-schedule an outstanding LISA Cup match it will be played as re-scheduled by LISA.
 If an outstanding LISA Cup match is not played in time for the next round then a coin toss conducted by LISA will determine which team advances to the next round.

 Best of luck to all teams competing in the LISA Cup